Clean air zones around the UK: LEZs, ULEZs, CAZs and ZEZs explained

-The Birmingham Clean Air Zone is now active, with similar proposals set for Oxford and other big cities in the near future
+The Birmingham Clean Air Zone is now active, with similar proposals set for Oxford and other UK cities in the near future

 The idea of clean-air zones – limiting vehicular access to certain areas of big cities – is nothing new.
 These low-emission zones aim to improve air quality and conditions for those who live and work in urban areas, by restricting traffic that causes pollution.

 This usually takes the form of charging a fee for petrol or diesel vehicles, although in the UK some councils have considered outright vehicle bans as well.
-London’s Ultra Low Emissions Zone (ULEZ) has been operating for a couple of years now, and has been considered successful enough that the area it covers will expand in October 2021.
+London’s Ultra Low Emissions Zone (ULEZ) has been operating for several years now, with the area it covers expanding significantly in October 2021.

 Birmingham is the latest city to enforce such a scheme, charging drivers of older, more polluting petrol and diesel cars a daily fee to enter parts of the city.
-You can read more about the Birmingham Clean Air Zone, as well as similar schemes, below.
+Oxford, meanwhile, introduced a Zero Emission Zone (ZEZ) on a small number of central streets in February 2022.
+You can read more about the Birmingham and Oxford zones, as well as similar schemes, below.

 Birmingham’s Clean Air Zone came into force on 1 June 2021, with a similar set of parameters to London’s ULEZ.
-It means that drivers of pre-Euro 4 petrol and pre-Euro 6 diesel cars are subject to an £8 daily charge if they wish to enter the inner confines of the city.
-However, payments have been suspended for the first two week of the scheme (until 14 June) to allow drivers time to get used to the system and to consider the many applications for exemptions the council has received.
+Drivers of pre-Euro 4 petrol (generally pre-January 2006) and pre-Euro 6 diesel (generally pre-September 2015) cars are subject to an £8 daily charge if they wish to enter the inner confines of the city.

 Other clean air zones